hayden-donnelly/the-village-sacrifice-vrc/README.md

 # The-Village-Sacrifice-VRC
-A remake of "The Village Sacrifice" within VR Chat
+A remake of "The Village Sacrifice" within VR Chat.

 ## Authors